benoleary/Vevacious/Vevacious/README.Vevacious.txt

  *      You should have received a copy of the GNU General Public License    *
  *      (in HoTTMiLC/GNU_public_license.txt ) along with Vevacious.
 If not,  *
  *      see <http://www.gnu.org/licenses/>.                                  *
- *      A full list of the files of HoTTMiLC is at the end of this file.     *
+ *      A full list of the files of Vevacious is at the end of this file.    *
 \*****************************************************************************/

  Now that the legalese preamble is out of the way, the description of the code